Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

-The Place de la Bourse is the city’s most famous square made of majestic buildings.
-It was built on the banks of the Garonne in the early eighteenth century and it offers great photo opportunities, especially at its famous fountain of the Three Graces
+The Place de la Bourse is the city’s most famous square, made of majestic buildings.
+It was built on the banks of the Garonne in the early eighteenth century, and it offers great photo opportunities, especially at its famous fountain of the Three Graces

-Back in 2006, the Miroir d’Eau (meaning water mirror) was built just in front of the square and caused a sensation as it is the largest reflecting pool in the world.
+In 2006, the Miroir d’Eau (meaning water mirror) was built just in front of the square and caused a sensation as it is the largest reflecting pool in the world.

 things to do in bordeaux